 The Fund's Units are priced in Canadian dollars and the distributions paid by the Fund to Unitholders are paid in Canadian dollars.
 However, a significant portion of the Fund's assets may be denominated in foreign (non-Canadian) currencies and the income received by the Fund from many foreign debt obligations will be paid in foreign currencies.
 The Fund also may invest in or gain exposure to foreign currencies themselves for investment or hedging purposes.
 The Fund's investments in securities that trade in, or receive revenues in, foreign currencies will be subject to currency risk, which is the risk that fluctuations in the exchange rates between the Canadian dollar and foreign currencies may negatively affect an investment.
 The Fund will endeavour to hedge all or substantially all of its exposure to foreign currencies through the use of derivative strategies.
-For instance, the Fund may enter into forward foreign currency exchange contracts, and may buy and sell foreign currency futures contracts and options on foreign currencies and foreign currency futures.
-A forward foreign currency exchange contract, which involves an obligation to purchase or sell a specific currency at a future date at a price set at the time of the contract, may reduce the Fund's exposure to changes in the value of the currency it will deliver and increase its exposure to changes in the value of the currency it will receive for the duration of the contract.
+For instance, the Fund may enter into forward foreign currencies and foreign currency futures.
+A forward foreign currency futures contracts and options on foreign currencies and foreign currency at a future date at a price set at the time of the contract, may reduce the Fund's exposure to changes in the value of the currency it will deliver and increase its exposure to changes in the value of the currency it will receive for the duration of the contract.
 The effect on the value of the Fund is similar to selling securities denominated in one currency and purchasing securities denominated in another currency.
 Foreign currency transactions, like currency exchange rates, can be affected unpredictably by intervention (or the failure to intervene) by Canadian or foreign governments or central banks, or by currency controls or political developments.
 Such events may prevent or restrict the Fund's ability to enter into foreign currency transactions, force the Fund to exit a foreign currency transaction at a disadvantageous time or price or result in penalties for the Fund, any of which may result in a loss to the Fund.